Joshua Evans Papers

 Joshua Evans, a Quaker farmer, minister, and abolitionist, was born in 1731, the son of Thomas and Rebecca Evans of Haddonfield Monthly Meeting, New Jersey.
 In 1753, he married Priscilla Collins under the care of Haddonfield Monthly Meeting.
 About the year 1754, he experienced a religious conversion and thereafter, devoted his life to sharing his rigorous interpretation of the gospel through an ascetic and pious life style and simple ministry.

 Barely educated, he was nevertheless acknowledged as a minister by Haddonfield Monthly Meeting in 1759 and visited Friends in New Jersey, New York, the South, and elsewhere, mostly in the period 1788-1798.
 Evans was a vegetarian and a fervent proponent of the peace testimony, Quaker plainness, and ending slavery.
-He also argued for temperance and the fair treatment of Indians.
+He also argued for temperance and the fair treatment of Native Americans.
 In 1798, he traveled through the southern states condemning slavery in the strongest terms.
 Returning to New Jersey, he died in July 1798.
 Controversial in his own time, Evans is representative of a radical, "primitive" Quaker tradition and reflects the diversity of late eighteenth century Quakerism.

 Extent

-Language
+Language of Materials

 English

 Joshua Evans, a Quaker minister and abolitionist, was born in 1731 in West Jersey.
 About the year 1754, he experienced a religious conversion and thereafter devoted his life to sharing his rigorous interpretation of the gospel through an ascetic and pious life style and simple ministry.
 Barely educated, he was nevertheless acknowledged as a minister by Haddonfield Monthly Meeting in 1759.
 Evans was a vegetarian and a fervent proponent of the peace testimony, Quaker plainness, and ending slavery.
 In 1798, he traveled through the southern states condemning slavery in the strongest terms.
 Returning to New Jersey, he died in July 1798.
 Evans is representative of the radical, "primitive" Quaker tradition and reflects the diversity of late eighteenth century Quakerism.
-This collection contains portions of the journals kept while traveling in the ministry among Friends in New Jersey, New York, the South, and elsewhere, mostly in the period 1788-1798.
+This collection contains portions of the journals kept while traveling in the ministry among Friends in New York, New England, Canada, the South, and elsewhere, mostly in the period 1788-1798.
 The transcripts of the journal in manuscript are attributed to George Churchman, and Abraham Warrington.
 One volume is considered an original manuscript in the hand of Joshua Evans.
 Also included are letters, mounted in a letterbook, mostly to Joshua's wife, Ann, by Quakers at whose homes Evans stayed while on his religious visits.

 Arrangement